tracelytics/pageguide/README.md

 pageguide.js
 ============

-An interactive guide for web page elements using jQuery and CSS3.
+An interactive, responsive, and smart guide for web page elements using jQuery and CSS3.
+Works great for dynamic pages and single-page apps as well as static pages.
 Check it out IRL at http://tracelytics.github.com/pageguide!

 [![Build Status](https://travis-ci.org/tracelytics/pageguide.png)](https://travis-ci.org/tracelytics/pageguide)